DPBandA/labelprint/README.md

 # LabelPrint
-A software for generating and printing energy efficiency labels
+A software for generating and printing energy efficiency labels.